English luxury of the 60s

 – 224 hp from a 3.8 liter

-– year of construction 1962 left hand drive
+– Year of construction 1962

-– contemporary car radio Blaupunkt Frankfurt,
+– Contemporary car radio Blaupunkt Frankfurt,

-– since 1966 owned by a business family
+– Since 1966 owned by a business family

-– entire mechanics reworked, respectively renewed
+– Complete mechanics overhauled, respectively renewed

-– Classik Data short assessment in 2019
+– Classic Data appraisail 2019

-– German manual and maintenance schedule
+– Owner’s manual in German and maintenance book

 The Jaguar 2.4 / 3.4 litre, which was later called the MK 1, was in no way a bad car: technically advanced, elegant and – at least in the 160 hp version – also sporty.
 With over 35,000 units sold, it was a clear success.
 And yet: In 1959, William Lyons decided it was time for a major overhaul.
 Essentially, the car was redesigned above the beltline, with considerably more glass around the passenger compartment, as well as minor modifications regarding the radiator grille and the arrangement of the lights.